 Relocate Cabinet Hardware

-Beth wants to see new hardware on the cabinets because centered knobs aren’t her style, and they look a bit dated.
+For this modern kitchen upgrade, Beth wants to see new hardware on the cabinets.
+Centered knobs aren’t her style, and they look a bit dated.

 So, we remove those knobs, and the old hinges, and prepare to replace them with something more modern.